metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMAuth pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
-- `pod_security_policy_name` (String) PodSecurityPolicyName - defines name for podSecurityPolicyin case of empty value, prefixedName will be used.
 - `port` (String) Port listen port
 - `priority_class_name` (String) PriorityClassName assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))